foundation-model-stack/fms-hf-tuning/README.md

 - [Experiment Tracking](#experiment-tracking)
 - [More Examples](#more-examples)

+Dummy change to test github actions.
+Expect to fail.

 This repo provides basic tuning scripts with support for specific models.
 The repo relies on Hugging Face `SFTTrainer` and PyTorch FSDP.
 Our approach to tuning is:
 1. Models are loaded from Hugging Face `transformers` or the [foundation-model-stack](https://github.com/foundation-model-stack/foundation-model-stack) -- models are either optimized to use `Flash Attention v2` directly or through `SDPA`
 2. Hugging Face `SFTTrainer` for the training loop